-- 1. Basic Requirements: Owners must comply with Section 42 of the Code, IRS regulations, rulings, procedures, decisions and notices, state statutes, local codes, the Plan, Agency loan documents, Appendix F (incorporated herein by reference), and any other legal requirements. - 2.
+- 1. Basic Requirements: Owners must comply with Section 42 of the Code, IRS regulations, rulings, procedures, decisions and notices, state statutes, the Fair Housing Act, state laws, local codes, the Plan, Agency loan documents, Appendix F (incorporated herein by reference), and any other legal requirements.
+The Agency may treat any failure to do so as a violation of the Plan. - 2.
 Agency Requirements: The Agency will adopt and revise standards, policies, procedures, and other requirements in administering the tax credit program.
 Examples include training and on-line reporting.
-Owners must comply with all such requirements regardless of whether or not they expressly appear in the Plan or Appendix F.
+Owners must comply with all such requirements regardless of whether or not they expressly appear in the Plan or Appendix F. The Agency will have access to any project information, including physical access to the property, all financial records and tenant information.